What is Lean Six Sigma?

 - Control the improved process and fix the problem permanently

 Lean Six Sigma Green and Black Belts are among the most sought after professionals today.
-The University of Houston's College of Technology offers Lean Six Sigma Green Belt and +2 Upgrade to Black Belt training courses.
-This accelerated program is directed by Dr. Jamison V. Kovach, an ASQ Feigenbaum Medalist and member of the International Academy for Quality, who was trained in Lean Six Sigma by the former CEO of the Juran Institute.
-It provides a cost-effective and timesaving alternative for training which can be completed in just four weeks.
+The University of Houston's College of Technology offers Lean Six Sigma training courses from Overviews through the Black Belt level that can be delivered through cost-effective and time saving alternative methods.
+This professional training program is directed by Dr. Jamison V. Kovach, an ASQ Feigenbaum Medalist, recipient of the ASQ Six Sigma Forum Award for Achievement in Six Sigma, and an Academician in the International Academy for Quality, who was trained in Lean Six Sigma by the former CEO of the Juran Institute.

 About Our Program